Adaptive time Compressed QITE (ACQ) and its geometrical interpretation: Introduction

-need to be found.
-If $T$ is fixed at some small value, then the exponential on the right can be easily computed; however, owing to the fact that this operation introduces correlations beyond the $T$ neighbouring particles, the unitary operation would need to be computed in a larger domain in order to effectively capture all of the correlations.
+If $K$ is fixed at some small value, then the exponential on the right can be easily computed; however, owing to the fact that this operation introduces correlations beyond the $K$ neighbouring particles, the unitary operation would need to be computed in a larger domain in order to effectively capture all of the correlations\footnote{Recall that ITE is a non-unitary evolution, and even though $\boldsymbol{\hat h}_k$ acts locally on $K$ qubits, the r.h.s. of Eq.~\eqref{eq:QITE_cond} does not necessarily only act on it.}.
 At most, the unitary would act on the whole domain of $\boldsymbol{\hat{H}}$ which, for large systems, is an unfeasible task, whence a truncation of the domain that $\boldsymbol{\hat{A}}_{n,k}$ acts on is introduced.
-We will label the domain where $\boldsymbol{\hat{U}}_{n,k}$ acts as $D$, where $D \geq T$.
-Now, the cost of computing a QITE step is exponential with $D$.
-Ideally, $D$ should be truncated to become the value of the correlation distance of the system of interest, see Fig.~1 in \cite{Motta2019DeterminingEA} for details.
+Let the domain of $\boldsymbol{\hat{U}}_{n,k}$, where it acts not trivially, be labelled as $D$; $D \geq K$ represents the number of qubits on which the unitary acts non trivially.
+The computational cost scales exponentially with $D$.
+Ideally, $D$ should be truncated to become the value of the correlation distance of the system of interest, see Fig.~1 in \cite{Motta2019DeterminingEA} for further details; a deeper discussion regarding the parameter $D$ is left for section \ref{geosec} where the underlying geometric notions vital to this parameter will be further motivated and developed.
+Additionally, the Trotterization allows one to synthetize the $K$-local unitaries $\boldsymbol{\hat U}_{n,k}$ into a much shallower circuit than the one that would be obtained for the previous non-local unitary $\boldsymbol{\hat U}_n$.